Madave94/madave94.github.io/_posts/wacv-2025-publication/2025-07-22-paper-label-convergence.md

 typically verifies the result; a human remains in the loop.

 In contrast, fields like autonomous driving seem less present in the public eye now.
 Why is that?
 We don't see fleets of self-driving cars on our streets, so the problem is far from solved.
-These systems are a different type of **discriminative AI**.
+These systems are of a different type called **discriminative AI**.
 In the research community, they were the primary drivers of the deep learning revolution between 2012 and 2015, dominating challenges in image classification and object detection.